weech/GRIB.jl/README.md

 ## Installation
-There are few small bugs I want to work out before registering this package.
+I don't know the procedure for registering a package; if you know how please feel free to help!
 For now you can add it with
 `add https://github.com/weech/GRIB.jl` from the Pkg prompt.
-It uses the conda package manager for dependencies, so installation will be slow if it is not already installed.
+It uses the conda package manager for dependencies, so installation will be slow if the dependencies are not already installed.

 This package only works on Linux and MacOS.
 Any help getting it to work with other operating systems would be much appreciated.